crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Their large size prevents them from wearing most forms of armour, and are poor at dodging, relying on their enormous bulk to survive battles instead.

+Barachim (Ba)
+  Barachim are an amphibious humanoid species, spawned at the dawn of time as servants for the gods.
+Inevitably, they rebelled and fled into the mortal world; but even uncounted years later, the darkness still flees at their approach, remembering those who they once served.

+  Barachim's most remarkable trait is their grossly overmuscled legs, which allow them to leap great distances.
+When not leaping, they are somewhat slow-moving, and the long sight-lines that their heritage creates can be a major disadvantage, but they can master almost any skill.

 Advanced Species
 ================